SecTor Briefings

 The Cryptography track aims to focus on practical, real-world advances in cryptography informed by an attacker's sensibility.
 A Cryptography Track talk will almost always be backed up with running code.
 We prize offensive cryptography and cryptanalysis but will host defensive and research cryptography when rooted in a context of real-world attacks.
 We're an especially good place to send new vulnerabilities in cryptographic protocols like TLS, cryptographic hardware like HSMs and smart cards, and cryptographic primitives like SHA-1.

-Cyber-Physical Systems & IOT
+Cyber-Physical & Embedded Security

 Emerging Tech